software-students-fall2024/1-specification-wahoo/README.md

 4. As a student, I want to access a lecture’s assigned readings/topics/homework on a calendar with the rest of my deadlines, so that I can easily switch between different classes during a study session and still see what I have to accomplish across classes by a particular date.
 5. As a student, I want to discuss class topics with my peers and ask my professor/TAs questions so that I can get help with things I don’t understand.
 6. As a student, I want to keep track of my homework/readings in a to-do list so that I know what has been done and still needs to be done.
-7. As a student, I want to see the syllabi/schedule of any class at NYU (past and present) so that I can see if a class is one that I want to take now or in the future.
+7. As a student, I want to see the syllabi/schedule of any class at NYU (past and present) so that I can see if a class is one that I want to take now or in the future, and also be able to enroll in classes in the same place.
 8. As a student, I want to access all of my grades and feedback in a centralized platform so I can easily keep track of my progress in all my classes.
 9. As a student, I want to access all announcements from professors or clubs in an organized place so that I can stay on top of any changes and communications.
 10. As a club leader, I want to have a central platform where I can manage meetings and post announcements for all to see.
 11. As a student, I want to be able to easily be able to schedule office hours/ meetings with professors of TA’s so that I don’t have to go through the process of emailing them and them potentially not seeing my email.
-12. As a student, I want a syllabus tab for each of my class's homepages so that I can have easy and quick access to my syllabus as the semester progresses
+12. As a student, I want a syllabus tab for each of my class's homepages so that I can have easy and quick access to my syllabus as the semester progresses.